JAS-lzn/marinara/README.md

 # Special Thanks and Notes

 Special thanks goes out to Dr Adrian Bowyer, and all of the adopters and contributors to the RepRap project.
-Without their efforts, commitments, and effort none of this would exist.
+The RepRap project is the giant whose shoulders we stand upon today.
+Without their efforts, commitments, and effort the 3D Printing community would be nothing like what it is today.

 Special thanks also goes out to all the people who contribute to all of projects listed here (and the uncounted projects that should be here, but I've missed).
 The 3d printing community's commitment to Free and/or Open Source software and hardware has allowed countless people to create and learn, and should be an inspiration to us all.

 Many of these maintainers have Patreon, Ko-fi, paypal, etc or have official partnerships with vendors like [Fabreeko](https://www.fabreeko.com/),[west3d](https://west3d.com/),